This runbook defines the repeatable process for signing official workflow bundles and verifying signatures in SpecFact CLI.

 python scripts/sign-modules.py --key-file "$KEY_FILE" src/specfact_cli/modules/*/module-package.yaml

-python scripts/sign-modules.py --key-file "$KEY_FILE" modules/*/module-package.yaml
+python scripts/sign-modules.py --key-file "$KEY_FILE" packages/*/module-package.yaml

 Encrypted private key options: